gmuller/digitalgarden/src/site/notes/pages/Seven Languages in Seven Weeks.md

 Tate says we can think of Scala as Edward Scissorhands.
 He is the construction of spare parts and a lot of paradigms that already exist.
 I prefer to think of Scala as MacGuyver; It can do pretty much anything in a pinch.
 Scala was a comfortable environment to take a break in for a while.
 It sports functional programming paradigms like [higher-order functions](http://en.wikipedia.org/wiki/Higher-order_function), while retaining many imperative concepts held over from C-based languages.
 Its also completely interoperable with Java, so all of those libraries we've grown attached to like [joda](http://joda-time.sourceforge.net/) and [jsyn](http://www.softsynth.com/jsyn/) can be reused in the same lexical environment.

 For concurrency Scala provides an actor system, much like Io.
 Tate clearly planned the book to address concurrency in a methodical way, first by introducing simple examples with Io, then advancing to Scala before diving headlong into the deep waters of Erlang and Clojure.

-### Erlang
+- ### Erlang

   Things get uncomfortable again as Tate introduces erlang.
 From the get go Erlang baffled me, and when it was revealed that it was modeled after Prolog, I understood why.
 The only language compared to an antagonist in a movie, Tate describes Erlang as Agent Smith from the Matrix.
-Tate says that this is due to the self-replicating capabilities of Agent Smith in relation to the fail-safes built into Erlang, allowing the user to build highly fault tolerant concurrent systems that &#8220;just won't die&#8221;.
+Tate says that this is due to the self-replicating capabilities of Agent Smith in relation to the fail-safes built into Erlang, allowing the user to build highly fault tolerant concurrent systems that "just won't die".
 I think it's because Erlang is evil.

   Erlang is clearly very powerful, so as with Prolog I struggled through the examples and problem sets.
 I still don't feel like I fully grasp how to do anything useful with it.
 Of the languages in the book, I feel like this is the one I need to spend the most time with to really understand.

-### Clojure
+- ### Clojure

   Next we get a [lisp](http://en.wikipedia.org/wiki/Lisp\_(programming\_language)).
 Clojure, a language fully compatible with the jvm is a lisp not at all unlike [Scheme](http://schemers.org/), minus a few parentheses.
-For Tate this language is like Yoda, no doubt due to the &#8220;reverse&#8221; notation of the arguments and the &#8220;inside-outness&#8221; of the code construction, at least compared to C.
+For Tate this language is like Yoda, no doubt due to the reverse notation of the arguments and the inside-outness of the code construction, at least compared to C.

   Surprisingly, I took right to it.
 Of the new lexical environments this felt the most comfortable, but then, I've played with emacs a bit.
 The concurrency framework is not at all unlike scala with some notable additions.
 The concept of [STM](http://en.wikipedia.org/wiki/Software\_transactional\_memory) was awkward at first, but after fiddling with it for a while I was comfortable producing usable code.

   The interoperability with Java is another major benefit to using Clojure.
 For [Dijkstra's Sleeping Barber problem](http://en.wikipedia.org/wiki/Sleeping\_barber\_problem), rather than struggle through writing a queue from scratch, I just borrowed the existing Java [LinkedBlockingQueue](http://docs.oracle.com/javase/6/docs/api/java/util/concurrent/LinkedBlockingQueue.html), cranking up one actor to poll it, and another to deliver to it:

   In just under 1000 parentheses the barbershop problem was solved.
 The wrapper around it is unnecessary, but then the whole solution is a little bit wordy for Clojure.
 ### Haskell

 Impressed as I was with Clojure, it was time to study the final language in the book, Haskell.
 I originally selected the book based on the inclusion of Haskell.
 For some time now I've wanted to take a crack at this pure functional, almost entirely mathematical language.

 Compared with the ever logical Spock, I'm still dazzled by Haskell.
 Having read the chapter and gone through the exercises, I feel like I've only scratched the surface of what it can do.
 It's unofficial tag is that it makes hard things easy, and easy things hard.
 That ain't no lie.
 Try reading a file with it.
 Do something simple, like open a socket.
 I feels like pulling teeth.
 Now go write a Fibonacci solver.
 Chances are you'll have cooked up something that can't be done as succinctly or quickly as Haskell can do it.
 Of all the languages in the book, this is the one I intend to dig the deepest with.
 ## Wrap-up

 When learning anything, I generally feel like a breadth-first overview is the best method of getting started.
 When learning new ways to think, this breadth-first search seems even more important.
 Get all your options on the table, see what's been discovered before deciding how to tackle the problem.
 Selecting a strategy to go deeper with is a decision that can always be deferred until you know what your strategies are (Of course, you can only defer for so long before you just need to make a damned decision based on what you already know).